Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Those are the simplest solutions.

-Using Regular Expression
+Using a Regular Expression

-You can also go the regular expression route:
+You can also use a regular expression:

 number.replace(/^0+/, '')